centreon/centreon-engine/doc/user/configuration/advanced/detection_and_handling_of_state_flapping.rst

 Centreon Engine supports optional detection of hosts and services that are "flapping".
-Flapping occurs when a service or host changes state too frequently, resulting in a storm of problem and recovery notifications.
+Flapping occurs when a service or host changes state too frequently, resulting in a storm of problems.
 Flapping can be indicative of configuration problems (i.e. thresholds set too low), troublesome services, or real network problems.

 How Flap Detection Works
 ========================